What Will Happen To Karl Lagerfeld’s Beloved Cat Choupette?

-On Monday, the world-famous designer Karl Lagerfeld passed away on Tuesday at the age of 85.
+The world-famous designer Karl Lagerfeld passed away on Tuesday at the age of 85.
 As the fashion set mourns his passing, some people are wondering what will happen to Lagerfeld’s love, his 7-year-old cat Choupette.

-Lagerfeld and Choupette – whose name is a French term of endearment – met in 2011 met in 2011, when she was 3 months old.
-Lagerfeld was asked to cat-sit the kitten by his muse Baptiste Giabiconi.
+Lagerfeld and Choupette – whose name is a French term of endearment – met in 2011, when she was 3-months-old.
+Lagerfeld was asked to cat sit the kitten by his muse Baptiste Giabiconi.
 When the model returned to collect the kitten, Lagerfeld announced that she wasn’t leaving.
 The rest is history.

 The two were obviously close.
 Lagerfeld often spoke about his Birman cat, who has her own assistants, and the two ate lunch and dinner together every day.